adolfintel/Windows10-Privacy/README.md

 * Set Show me the Windows welcome... to off

 Go back to Settings and go to Privacy:
-* Under General, set Let Windows track app launches... to off
+* Under General, turn off everything
 * Under App diagnostics, set Let apps access diagnostic information to off

+Go back to Settings and go to Search:
+* Under Permissions & History, turn off everything

+On the taskbar:
+* Right click the people icon and uncheck "Show People button"

 ## Protect your wifi network from your friends!
 If you give your Wifi password to a friend who has Wifi Sensor turned on (it was turned on by default in the previous versions of Windows 10), it will share your password with his Skype, Outlook, ... contacts, which means your Wifi password will be sent to Microsoft.